calvin-mcd/eurovISOn/README.md

 # eurovISOn

 40% keyboard designed by some weird Europeans from the 40s discord.
 It's a qaz-like with special character cluster, exploded ISO with rgb (because why not!?), a macro column to the left and rotary and oled support.
 It sports a rp2040 and uses a pico Daughterboard for the usb port.

+Disclaimer:
+**The board has not yet been tested, do not use the Production files to make orders right now!**

 ## Layout

 ![](https://github.com/calvin-mcd/eurovISOn/blob/main/Images/KLE.png)